julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 Viewing the event log is useful when trying to get a container to work.
 Sometime helpful errors relating to web server crashes are logged there.

 #### wevtutil
 This command gets the last 10 application messages:

+This command gets the last 10 application messages: